You might qualify for a bursary. You don't have to pay this money back unless your circumstances change.

 This money is from the University and it doesn’t have to be paid back.
 It's in addition to Government funding.
 You'll receive this bursary for each year of your course, including a year spent studying abroad should you choose to do this.

 We use the details you submit to Student Finance and UCAS to assess your entitlement for the Sheffield Bursary Scheme.
 You don’t need to apply for it.
-If you’re eligible, we'll email you in October and you will receive the awards detailed below.
-The first instalment will be paid by the end of October.
+If you’re eligible, we'll email you shortly after you start your course and you will receive the awards detailed below.
+The first instalment will be paid within the first term.

 You will have a choice of taking your bursary as a direct payment or a fee waiver (reducing the amount of tuition fee loan required).